researcherben/structural-simulation-toolkit/sst_tutorial/Tutorial/Example02.md

     link_->send(ev);
 ```

 You may notice that, in this example, a new event is created each time a message is sent.
-This is because each message contains its own payload, which is different from the previous example where, because the message did not contain a payload, the same event could be reused each time.
+This is because each message contains its own payload.
 Because a new event is created for each message, it must be deleted when it is no longer needed to prevent a memory leak, as mentioned above.

 ## Building and Executing the Simulation